NickSzapiro-NOAA/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 only specific tests, s/he can either (1) comment out the tests to be skipped (using the ``#`` prefix) or (2) create a new file (e.g., ``my_rt.conf``), add the tests, and execute ``./rt.sh -l my_rt.conf``.

+For the most up-to-date list of supported tests see the :wm-repo:`rt.conf <blob/develop/tests/rt.conf>` file.

 .. _run-wm: